boxcrittersmods/bcmc.ga/.github/CONTRIBUTING.md

-Follow the titles provides in the text automaticly placed for you
+Follow the titles provides in the text automatically placed for you.
 Please be nice.
 (Constructive critisism)